Sign in →

 Female carriers of Fabry disease can have clinical presentations ranging from asymptomatic to severe.
 Measurement of alpha-Gal A activity is not generally useful for identifying carriers of Fabry disease, as many of these individuals have normal levels of alpha-Gal A.

-Alterations in the GLA gene result in deficiency of alpha-Gal A. Most of the alterations identified to date are family specific.
+Variants in the GLA gene result in deficiency of alpha-Gal A. Most of the disease causing variants identified to date are family specific.
 Full sequencing of the GLA gene identifies over 98% of the sequence variants in the coding region and splice junctions.
 In addition, this assay detects the intron 4 alteration common in the Taiwanese population.(1)

 -Fabry Disease: Newborn Screen-Positive Follow-up algorithm